Bilbao to Santiago de Compostela

 There are various access points for arriving in Bilbao and departing Santiago de Compostela.

-On the banks of the Sella River, surrounded by the spectacular Picos de Europa mountains, the Parador de Cangas de Onís awaits you in an incomparably beautiful spot.
+On the banks of the Sella River, by the spectacular Picos de Europa mountains, the Parador de Cangas de Onís awaits you in an incomparably beautiful spot.
 It is located in a former monastery, a beautiful building with spectacular rooms of stone and wood.

 "Simply the BEST